This page has paths:

 Bottom Left Quadrant:

-Stagnant water, which was once drained by Abbot Aelfric around 960, now a meadow.
+Swamp, once drained by Abbot Aelfric around 960, now a meadow.

 St Alban’s Abbey Cathedral